EpiAndy/jail_scraper_swdh_id/README.md

 Special thanks to Washington Department of Health - Steven Ely, Leighton Hill, and Kiara Gavigan.

 Thank you Dr. Radha Sadacharan for introducing us all.

+Current jail rosters able to be scraped
+1) Ada County
+2) Canyon County
+... more coming soon